 Shoulder dystocia is considered an obstetric or midwifery emergency by most practitioners.
 Protocols require mothers who are anticipating large babies to leave the bath.
 Now there is a growing body of experience that suggests that shoulder dystocia can be managed easier in the pool.
 Canadian midwife, Gloria Lemay, has written a protocol for management of shoulder dystocia in the water.
 It appears that tight shoulders happen more often because of practitioners or moms trying to push before the baby fully rotates.
 Position changes in the water are so much easier to effect and the mother doesn’t panic but remains calm.
 A quick switch to hands and knees or even to standing up with one foot up on the edge of the pool if shoulders are really tight can help maneuver baby out.

 Prematurity has always been considered a reason for a controlled and monitored bed birth.
 Some doctors who have experienced the great results of waterbirth for babies born from 36 weeks gestation on, are now questioning whether waterbirth might be good for some babies who are less than 36 weeks gestation.
-With the advances for waterproof fetal monitoring there are fewer reasons to require a woman to leave the pool especially if her baby is tolerating the labour well.
-A few cases of waterbirth for 33, 34 and 35-week-old babies have been reported.
+With the advances for waterproof fetal monitoring, there are fewer reasons to require a woman to leave the pool especially if her baby is tolerating the labor well.
+A few cases of waterbirth for 33, 34, and 35-week-old babies have been reported.